daxager/Water-Sort-Puzzle---Color-Game/README.md

   </strong>
 </p>
 <p>
   This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by [me/us].
-Therefore, [I/We] strongly advise you to review the Privacy Policy of these websites.
-[I/We] have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+Note that these external sites are not operated by us.
+Therefore, We strongly advise you to review the Privacy Policy of these websites.
+We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
 </p>
 <p>
   <strong>